kavyabhat02/vm-setup/README.md

 - ./virtual-machines setup
 - ./virtual-machines start

-During setup, you'll be prompted while enabling password based authentication for SSH on the virtual machines.
+During setup, you'll be prompted while enabling password based authentication for SSH on the virtual machines. <br />
 Note: The default credentials for every VM is student / pass .

 4. sudo netstat -tulnp